Eduardo López Rivas: El Fonógrafo

 In 1879 López Rivas returned to Venezuela and founded in Maracaibo El Fonógrafo (The Phonograph), a newspaper mainly aimed to defend social welfare.
 This newspaper was also closed down several times by the government, but its moral prestige made it possible for El Fonógrafo to restart, over and over, and to survive 38 years of censorship and dictatorship.

 Eugene H. Plumacher, U.S. consul in Maracaibo between 1878 and 1919, mentions El Fonógrafo in his memoirs: "this newspaper was one of the best-run newspapers in Venezuela, modest and refined in its words but firm and serious in matters related to public welfare."
 Plumacher also writes about one of the many occasions when government troops entered the offices of El Fonógrafo and confiscated everything.
 "All the machinery of El Fonógrafo´s workshop was sent to the government office in Maracaibo, to edit a newspaper that supported President Antonio Guzmán Blanco".

 Due to its support to the Allies during World War I, Venezuelan president Juan Vicente Gómez, a German Empire sympathizer, closed El Fonógrafo permanently on 23 August 1917.

 El Zulia ilustrado

 In October 1888 López Rivas began publishing a monthly magazine, El Zulia ilustrado (The illustrated Zulia).
 This magazine was dedicated to the history and culture of the State of Zulia.

 It was the first Venezuelan magazine and the first periodical publication in the country with illustrations and photographs.
 It circulated inside and outside Venezuela and it had no commercial ads.
 Every issue included drawings of local heroes, country landscapes or battles of the Venezuelan independence, all made by López Rivas himself.
-The last El Zulia ilustrado was issued on December 1891.
+The last El Zulia ilustrado was issued in December 1891.